HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-mvpa.md

 We now fit a linear model that predicts the data RDM from these model RDMs.

-The regression coefficients indicate how strongly each model explains the observed data’s representational geometry.
+The regression coefficients indicate how strongly each model explains the observed data's representational geometry.

 ```matlab
 % Set up RSA regression